albrow/zoom/README.md

 ### Finding a Single Model

 Zoom will automatically assign a random, unique id to each saved model.
-To retrieve a model by id, create a FindQuery object using the FindById or ScanById constructor.
+To retrieve a model by id, create a ModelQuery object using the FindById or ScanById constructor.
 Then call Run() on the query object.

 Here's an example of using FindById.
 You must use the same string name you used in zoom.Register.
 The return type of Run is interface{} so you may need to type assert.